jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task8.md

 Moreover, under the hood the list was organized into a cyclic list: the `next` field of the last node was pointing the first (sentinel) node.
 This time we cannot reuse this trick, since a cyclic list would result into ownership cycle.
-Therefore, we would need two sentinel nodes — one as a first node, and second as a last node.
+Therefore, we would need two sentinel nodes — one as the first node, and the second as a last node.

 Please take a look at the pre-defined methods `foreach` and `remove` of the list that utilize this list representation: